ttkorhonen/e3pages/docs/_legacy/e3-conda/usage/module_creation.md

 ...
 ```

-You can also use the `cmds/st.cmd` file to test tour module.
+You can also use the `cmds/st.cmd` file to test your module.

 ```bash
 (e3-dev) [csi@8ef3d5671aef foo]$ iocsh.bash cmds/st.cmd